 All you need to make marbled pumpkins is A LOT of nail polish, nail polish remover, a disposable bowl, and miniature white pumpkins!
 Float the nail polish on top of the water, then carefully dip the pumpkins in to make marbled designs.
 Read on to see how!

 We may be wrapping up our Halloween Holiday fun, but there is still time to get one last itsy bitsy pumpkin idea in like Marbling A Pumpkin…right?
 RIGHT!
 MORE PUMPKINS!

 I have been itching to do something with white pumpkins this season.
 I have experimented with pinning ribbons, hot gluing beads, and finger painting a white pumpkin (ok, so little P did that one) but so far nothing has really struck me as awesome.
 Until now.

-Yesterday I was perusing my local craft store and grabbed some white glass ornaments to start to get my decorating on.
-While I suck at Marbling nails, I don’t totally suck at Marbling ornaments.
+Yesterday I was perusing my local craft store and grabbed some white glass ornaments to start to get my decorating.
+While I suck at marbling nails, I don’t totally suck at marbling ornaments.
 Then it hit me- dude.
 Marble a WHITE PUMPKIN.

 Before you get started on this craft you will need lots of nail polish!
 I like to buy cheap nail polish in lots of colors and these will work for your jar marbling as well.
 Here are a few sets that are inexpensive.
 If you order them, you will have tons of colors without paying like $7 a bottle at the store.
 Money savings!!!!!!!!!!!!